 - December 2024: I attended AGU and gave an oral presentation.

-- March 2024: I was invited to give a talk at Wuhan University.
+- March 2024: I gave a talk at Wuhan University.

-- June 2023: I attended Exoclimes VI in U.K. and presented a poster “Novel Atmospheric Dynamics shape Inner Edge of Habitable Zone around White Dwarfs”.
+- June 2023: I attended ExoSLAM and Exoclimes VI in U.K. and presented a poster “Novel Atmospheric Dynamics shape Inner Edge of Habitable Zone around White Dwarfs” (abstract here).

 - September 2022:I started my PhD at Peking University.